Caring for Your Air Plants

 More About Water

-If the plant is in a shell, be sure to empty the water out.
-Tillandsias will not survive in standing water.
-Under-watering is evidenced by an exaggerating of the natural concave curve of each leaf.
-After wetting your plants thoroughly, turn them upside down and gently shake them.
-I have found that the water that collects near the base is detrimental if left to long.
-I have lost many plants that way while learning.
-One last thing about watering your air plant - It is much better to water in the morning than at night.
-Air plants absorb the Carbon Dioxide from the air at night instead of the day time.
-If the plant is wet, it does not breath therefore, unless it can dry quickly at night, plan on morning baths.
-Find out a little more about watering in thisΒ blog post
+It is much better to water in the morning than at night.
+Air plants absorb the Carbon Dioxide from the air at night instead of the daytime.
+If the plant is wet, it does not breathe therefore, unless it can dry quickly at night, plan on morning baths.
+Find out more about watering in our blog, How to Water Air Plants.

 3 Cholla Cactus Skeleton Containers with Assorted Air Plants